-A New York sexual abuse lawyer who is experienced in abuse and harassment law cases says that sexual harassment is different from abuse.
+Manly, Stewart & Finaldi, an Orange County sexual harassment law firm, who is experienced in abuse and harassment law, says that sexual harassment is different from abuse.
 Both are inappropriate and can cause emotional distress.
 With sexual harassment, this can include lewd acts or remarks implying or invoking for sex.
 Acts of harassment can include inappropriate contact, sexual comments, bargaining for sex and spreading rumors.
 Just like sex abuse, harassment is seen as a crime.

 Preventing Sexual Harassment

 The companies you work for are responsible for enforcing and abiding workplace policies that help stop behaviors related to harassment and discrimination.
 But, as an employee, you can help prevent sexual harassment in the workplace too.
 Here are a few easy, but effective ways you can stop harassment.